 I am a consultant radiologist at the NNUH specialising in Head and neck radiology, nuclear medicine and PETCT.

-I was one of the first 10 trainees to go through the Norwich Radiology Academy in 2005.
+I was one of the first 10 trainees to go through the Imaging Academy in 2005.

 I spent the first 6 years of my medical career in Yorkshire.
 There, I completed a medical rotation, obtaining my MRCP and 1 year as a neurology registrar.
 I decided to go into radiology as the majority of the medical and surgical decision making was dependent on imaging.